Introduction

 The names of the media assets included in the scene are displayed in this column.

-If the media asset is from the Getty libraries, the name is pulled directly from Getty.
+If the media asset is from Getty stock, the name is pulled directly from Getty.

-If it is a media asset that you have uploaded, the file name is displayed here.
+If the media asset was uploaded, its file name is displayed here.